Keldon Rush

 AIO — AI Orchestration Architecture

 A comprehensive architecture specification (v8) for a human-in-the-loop AI orchestration system.
 Coordinates agents, artifacts, and decisions through filesystem I/O and append-only event sourcing.
 Restart-safe and crash-recoverable by design — workflows survive agent failures, machine reboots, and session loss, then rehydrate from canonical artifacts and event receipts.
-Features a monitor agent for external health observation, autonomous correction before human escalation, and Git worktree isolation for concurrent workflows.
+Features a monitor agent for external health observation (because derailed agents can't diagnose themselves), autonomous correction before human escalation, and Git worktree isolation for concurrent workflows.

 Systems Design Event Sourcing Agent Orchestration

-Open to conversations about AI developer experience, local-first tooling, and product engineering roles.
+Open to conversations about AI developer experience and product engineering roles.

 keldon@spiral9.com